GatlenCulp/966_cocosci_forecasting/reports/final-report/final-report.typ

 While I did not have the time to implement my procedure and collect data due to spending a considerable amount of time parsing, filtering, and understanding the GJP dataset that I had plan to fit and test my model on, I believe this project is in line with the spirit of computational modeling and analysis that was focused on in the majority of the 9.66 Computational Cognitive Science class.

+= Appendix

+== Original Scope

+For context, here is some information about the original scope of my project:

+An important starting point is understanding not just how individuals update their beliefs in response to new information, but how individuals update their beliefs as they think more about the future.
+In particular, I decided to model the following: when people forecast whether or not an event will occur in the future, how does this affect their beliefs about other events they have yet to consider?
+And does the order in which they consider these events "stick", or become hard to change?
+If they believe a far-off event is likely to occur, might they be averse to revising their belief even as they later consider related events happening beforehand?
+#footnote[For example, I have been talking with people about the consequences of advanced AI up to and including superintelligent AI before ChatGPT was released.
+I find that many people find it improbable, not from forward-chaining events from today but from some bias towards a future that they are familiar with, and backwards-chain from that future to discount the probability of a much crazier future (may be an availability heuristic)]

-In my original project I had intended to simulate MCMC with limited iterations on the tree for each respondent, representing "thinking about events most closely related to the one they are forecasting" in the style of @liederBurninBiasRationality2012.
+I had intended to simulate MCMC with limited iterations, representing "thinking about events most closely related to the one they are forecasting" in the style of @liederBurninBiasRationality2012.
 Then analyze the effect of this sampling method against forward chaining from the present and through each intermediate event.

-// #pagebreak()

-= Appendix
+== IFP Timeline

 #figure(
   image("../figures/gjp/ifp_timeline/ifp_timeline.pdf", fit: "contain", height: 550pt),
   caption: [Timeline of all IFPs.
 The x-axis is time.
 Each horizontal bar represents an IFP: the left end is when it opened for forecasts and the right end is when it closed, either by deadline (e.g. "Will the city of Kiev be bombed by Russia by Nov 11th, 2012?") or by resolution (e.g. if Russia bombed Kiev on Oct 11th, 2012).],
   // TODO: Give this plot more vertical spacing and vertical zoom.
 Remove labels for readability.
 ) <fig:ifp-timeline>

+== Arbitrary Correlation Coefficients Matrix

 #figure(
   image("/reports/figures/gjp/corr_matrix/corr_matrix.pdf"),